lauti7/image-extractor-api/README.md

 API for [Image Extractor - Client](https://github.com/lauti7/image-extractor-client)

 Given the URL of the page, list all the images that are being used and allow the user to download them.
-Only works with server side render sites for now.

 API is online [here](https://image-extractor-api.herokuapp.com/api/status) and its browser client is online [here](https://lauti7.github.io/image-extractor-client/)